-While getting reviews on Yelp, BBB, Yellowpages, and other review sites is certainly beneficial, today we are going to talk about Google reviews.
+While getting reviews on Yelp, BBB, Yellow Pages, and other review sites is certainly helpful, Google is where you want to be.

-Your Google reviews (or lack thereof) are going to influence your potential buyers’ decision making process at multiple steps along the way.
+Your Google reviews (or lack thereof) are going to influence your potential buyers’ decision-making process every step of the way.
+The Google listings that include customer reviews have greater credibility which results in more clicks, especially when those reviews are positive.

 Where Will My Google Reviews Show Up?